Introduction

 Use

-cast interface
+cast interface:cast interface ./path/to/contract/artifact.json -

 Use

-:forge inspect <ContractName> abi --pretty
+forge inspect:forge inspect <ContractName> abi --pretty -

 Create the interface manually: